Spanning an incredible 243km down Victoria’s coastline there are plenty of beautiful seaside towns you can stop in.

 Anglesea marks the first town from the Great Ocean Road’s official start in Torquay.
 The quaint town is the perfect place to stop for lunch along the beach or to wander through their fantastic Sunday market.

 Teeming with native wildlife, keep an eye out for wallabies and various Australian birds.
-Take the less-used track and explore the town by bike.
+Or, take the less-used track and explore the town by bike.
 For the avid rider, several mountain bike tracks wind by the foreshore or through the surrounding forest.

-The Great Ocean Road Chocolaterie and Ice Creamery has any sweet tooth sorted!
+The Great Ocean Road Chocolaterie and Ice Creamery has any sweet tooth travelling through the area sorted!
 Watch as the chocolatiers make gourmet chocolates and learn about their ethical practices.
-Located on a stunning property, sit out in the sun and enjoy one of their decadent ice-creams or join a tasting session to sample the best treats on offer.
+Located on a stunning bush-side property, sit out in the sun and enjoy one of their decadent ice-creams or join a tasting session to sample the best treats on offer.